SimonMoynihan33/KVRN-Apparel/README.md

 | `rating`        | PositiveSmallIntegerField | User's rating (1-5) for the product. |
 | `created_at`    | DateTime        | Timestamp for when the review was created.           |

+### Custom Models

+The following models are custom-built to enhance KVRN Apparel's functionality, focusing on user engagement, product interaction, and order management.
+Each model has distinct fields and relationships that enable unique features such as user wishlists, design submissions, contact messaging, and product reviews within orders.

+### 1. Wishlist Model

+The `Wishlist` model allows users to save products they are interested in for future purchases.
+Key characteristics include:
+- **Fields**:
+  - `user`: Foreign key linking to Django’s `AUTH_USER_MODEL`, indicating the user who added the product to their wishlist.
+  - `product`: Foreign key to the `Product` model, representing the specific item saved by the user.
+  - `added_at`: Date and time when the product was added to the wishlist, automatically set when created.
+- **Relationships**:
+  - **One-to-Many** between `User` and `Wishlist`: A user can have multiple wishlist entries, but each entry is unique per product due to the unique constraint.
+  - **One-to-Many** between `Product` and `Wishlist`: A single product can be added to wishlists by multiple users.
+- **Unique Constraint**: Ensures that each user can only add a specific product once to their wishlist.

+### 2. Contact Model

+The `Contact` model enables users to send messages or inquiries through the contact page.
+- **Fields**:
+  - `name`: User’s name, captured as a string.
+  - `email`: User’s email, validated as an email field.
+  - `subject`: Brief subject line for the message.
+  - `message`: The full message or inquiry text.
+  - `submitted_at`: Timestamp for when the message was submitted.
+- **Relationships**:
+  - This model is standalone with no foreign key relationships, making it a simple, self-contained model.
+- **Purpose**: Captures and stores contact form submissions, aiding in customer communication and support.

+### 3. UserDesignSubmission Model

+The `UserDesignSubmission` model allows users to submit designs for potential use in apparel graphics, supporting engagement and creativity.
+- **Fields**:
+  - `user`: Foreign key linking to Django’s `User`, identifying the design creator.
+  - `email`: User’s email address.
+  - `title`: Title of the design submission.
+  - `description`: Optional description of the design.
+  - `image`: Image upload field for the design file.
+  - `status`: Status of the submission, with choices between "submitted," "processing," and "finalized."
+  - `created_at` and `updated_at`: Timestamps for creation and latest update.
+- **Relationships**:
+  - **One-to-Many** between `User` and `UserDesignSubmission`: Users can submit multiple designs.
+- **Status Choices**: Enables tracking of each design’s review stage, allowing administrators to manage submissions effectively.

+### 4. OrderReview Model

+The `OrderReview` model allows users to review products they have purchased, providing feedback and ratings within individual orders.
+- **Fields**:
+  - `user`: Foreign key to `AUTH_USER_MODEL`, identifying the reviewer.
+  - `product`: Foreign key to `Product`, representing the reviewed item.
+  - `order`: Foreign key to the `Order` model, linking the review to the specific purchase.
+  - `rating`: User’s rating for the product, from 1 to 5 stars.
+  - `created_at`: Timestamp for when the review was created.
+- **Relationships**:
+  - **One-to-Many** between `User` and `OrderReview`: Each user can leave multiple reviews, one per product in each order.
+  - **One-to-Many** between `Order` and `OrderReview`: Each order can have multiple reviews, corresponding to the products within it.
+  - **One-to-Many** between `Product` and `OrderReview`: Each product can receive reviews from different users and orders.
+- **Unique Constraint**: Ensures that a user can only review a specific product once per order, preventing duplicate reviews.

 [⬆️Back to top](<#KVRN-Apparel>)